 Meth abuse increases the risk for serious medical complications, such as cardiac arrest, respiratory arrest, and coma.
 Furthermore, as a person’s tolerance grows, they need to use more and more to satisfy their meth addiction.
 Of course, this often leads to overdosing.

-While an meth overdose can be reversed with intravenous naltrexone if the person overdosing gets help in time.
-However, most people who overdose are not in a place or around people who will call an ambulance.
+While a meth overdose can be reversed with intravenous naltrexone if the person overdosing gets help in time, however, most people who overdose are not in a place or around people who will call an ambulance.

 Signs & Symptoms of Methamphetamine Abuse